 My fondest memory of our Morocco trip is the food.
-It feeds all the five senses.
+Moroccan food is made to be relished with all the five senses.
 On our first night there, even before we reached the Jemâa el-Fna square, the wind brought with it the fragrance of fresh oranges and then slowly as we turned the corner the eyes feasted on stands loaded with oranges.
 Soon we made our way towards them to quench our taste buds!

 Moroccan Orange Cake